-Opponents of Srettha Thavisin say the prime minister could face serious legal problems after apparently referring to his party MPs' influences on police promotion - problems that could even include removal from the premiership and the stripping of his electoral rights.
+Opponents of Srettha Thavisin say the prime minister could face serious legal problems after apparently referring to his party MPs' influences on police promotion - problems that could even include removal from the premiership.

-On Thursday petitioner Srisuwan Janya said he would seek ask the National Anti-Corruption Commission to launch an ethical probe into Mr Srettha's speech during a meeting of Pheu Thai Party MPs on Tuesday.
+On Thursday petitioner Srisuwan Janya said he would ask the National Anti-Corruption Commission to launch a probe into Mr Srettha's speech during a meeting of Pheu Thai Party MPs on Tuesday.

 Recent reports claimed he told the MPs that some of them had successfully pushed for the appointment of new police station chiefs while others were unsuccessful.

-The speech violates Section 185(3) of the constitution, which prohibits MPs and senators from influencing the promotion or transfer of any government official, as well as Section 186 of the charter, which bars a minister from interfering with the work of government officials, Mr Srisuwan said.
-He planned to file his petition on Friday.
+The speech violates the constitution, which prohibits MPs and senators from influencing the promotion or transfer of any government official, Mr Srisuwan said.

-Wiroj Lakkhanaadisorn, list MP from the opposition-core Move Forward Party, said the recent speech amounted to a confession, and it was not difficult to identify the new police station chiefs who received the support and the politicians who gave it.
+Wiroj Lakkhanaadisorn from the Move Forward Party said the recent speech amounted to a confession, and it was not difficult to identify the new police station chiefs who received the support and the politicians who gave it.

 On Thursday Mr Srettha reiterated that he never interfered with the promotion or transfer of any police officer.

-Deputy Prime Minister Somsak Thepsuthin was tight-lipped when reporters asked him to comment on Mr Srettha's controversail speech.
+Deputy Prime Minister Somsak Thepsuthin was tight-lipped when reporters asked him to comment on Mr Srettha's controversial speech.